danielrosen29/Forecasting_Project/readme.md

 Looking at the distributional and point accuracies, we can see that on almost every metric, the SARIMA model is the most performant.
-That being said, when looking at the MAPE metric, which is generally the most common time series metric, ETS is very slightly better.
+That being said, when looking at the MAPE metric, which is a very common time series metric, ETS is very slightly better.
 MAPE measures how well the predictions matched the line over the whole period and like we said earlier, ETS does appear to model our test set well.

 With these results in mind, we will make final predictions using both a SARIMA and ETS model.
 That being said, because SARIMA performed better